 Ultimate authority for all aspects of the Company’s activities rests with the Board, the respective responsibilities of the Chairman and Executive Director arising as a consequence of delegation by the Board.
 The Board has adopted appropriate delegations of authority which set out matters which are reserved to the Board.
 The Chairman is responsible for the effectiveness of the Board, while management of the Company’s business and primary contact with shareholders has been delegated by the Board to the Executive Director.

-The Audit Committee comprised of Martin Armstrong (Chairman) and Annabel Schild.
+The Audit Committee comprises of Nikunj Patel.
 This committee has primary responsibility for monitoring the quality of internal controls and ensuring that the financial performance of the Company is properly measured and reported.
 It receives reports from the executive management and auditors relating to the interim and annual accounts and the accounting and internal control systems in use throughout the Company.
 The Audit Committee shall meet not less than twice in each financial year and it has unrestricted access to the Company’s auditors.

 The Board has agreed that appointments to the Board will be made by the Board as a whole and so has not created a Nominations Committee.

 In accordance with the Companies Act 2006, the Board complies with: a duty to act within their powers; a duty to promote the success of the Company; a duty to exercise independent judgement; a duty to exercise reasonable care, skill and diligence; a duty to avoid conflicts of interest; a duty not to accept benefits from third parties and a duty to declare any interest in a proposed transaction or arrangement.